Free help to leave religious cults like Mormonism, Scientology and Jehovah's Witnesses with GDPR

 Jehovah Witnesses Church: DataProtectionOfficer@jw.org

 If you like, you can send us a copy (firstname.lastname@example.org) so we can support you faster if the church should want to cause problems.

 The church now has one month to carry out and confirm your request.

 Important: Try to document the further course of contact as accurately as possible.
 If the organization or its members violate the requests in your letter, you can file a complaint at your local data protection authority in the subsequent complaint.

 If the Church does not meet your request within the deadline, we will be happy to put you in touch with a free lawyer and assist you in filing a complaint with the appropriate data protection supervisory authority.

-This site is not owned by or affiliated with any of the mentioned churches or organisations above.
-We are a small but dedicated team of former members of the Mormon Church, Scientology and Jehovas Witnesses in the UK and Germany.
-We successfully helped many people to remove their data from so called churches all across Europe and gain new freedom thanks to the (GDPR) General Data Protection Regulation.
+This site is not owned by or affiliated with any of the mentioned churches or organizations above.
+We are a small but dedicated team of former members of the Mormon Church, Scientology and Jehovah Witnesses in the UK and Germany.
+We successfully helped many people to remove their data from so-called churches all across Europe and gain new freedom thanks to the (GDPR) General Data Protection Regulation.